selecitevww/INTERNET-WITHOUT-DATE-VALID/README.md

 # IF YOU DO NOT KNOW VALID DATE, BUT NEED ACCESS TO INTERNET

-IN CHROME IS FUNCTION FOR RUN .lnk
+IN CHROME IS FUNCTION FOR RUN .lnk (Shortcut == Ярлык)

+- or -- try please .... anyone other Windows and version chrome

 YOU RIGHT CLICK TO LNK CHROME ADD THIS SYMBOLS: --ignore-certificate-error